In this assignment you will…

 files = list.files('books', full.names = T)

-1. Use the vector and the main_text_fun() within a sapply() to extract the texts for all books and store them in an object called texts.
+main_text_fun() within a sapply() to extract the texts for all books and store them in an object called texts.# process texts

 texts <- sapply(files, main_text_fun)

-1. Create a tibble using tibble that has two columns: a column called book containing a self-defined character vector of book names and a column called text containing the texts vector of books.
+tibble using tibble that has two columns: a column called book containing a self-defined character vector of book names and a column called text containing the texts vector of books.
 Call the tibble text_tbl.
-When you subsequently print it it should like the output shown below.
+When you subsequently print it it should like the output shown below.# as tibble

 text_tbl = tibble(book = c('Alice in Wonderland','Dorian Gray',